jgregori/Ultra-auto-submission/Readme.md

 >`python3 app.py --external-id 'sub_test_002'`

 The app will run, creating the "submissions.csv" report and adding lines accordingly as the attempts are created.

+## Usage on a Rasbperri Pi

+Using this tool in a Raspberri Pi is nice, as it has low power consumption and can be left unattended for long periods of time while the scripts are running, also, it won´t interfere with your day to day activities in your main computer.
+The usage is pretty much the same, except for two configurations.

+1. Chromedriver needs to be installed differently, you need to open a terminal and type

+    >`sudo apt-get install chromium-chromedriver`

+2. Then you need to edit `Auto_Submission.py` and remove the path to the driver, so it should be

+    > `#line 126`
+    >
+    >`self.driver = webdriver.Chrome()`

+3. Finally, as the Pi is way less powerful than the computer, you need to give it a bit more time before the timeout, so edit line 127 to change the value from 10 to 30

+    > `#line 127`
+    >
+    >`self.wait = WebDriverWait(self.driver,30, poll_frequency=5)`

+With these changes, usage is the same as in the computer.

 ## Backlog/Roadmap